Robert J. Austin

 Merald is an anthropologist, artist, scientific illustrator, historical re-enactor, and educator.
 He received his B.S. from Michigan State University in zoology, a B.A. in biological illustration from University of Florida and his M.A. in anthropology, also from UF.
 He illustrated many of the artifacts published in our books and papers, and his artist's conceptions of Calusa life have greatly enhanced our publications and exhibits, including the Calusa Heritage Trail.
 His chapter on Calusa masks and figureheads appears in Monograph 4.

 Gloria graduated from the University of Nebraska Lincoln in the History of Textiles and Quilt Studies Master of Arts program in 2010.
-Currently, she is working with the Seminole textile collections at the Florida Museum.
-In 2006 and 2010, she coordinated the Quilting Natural Florida I and II exhibitions at the Florida Museum.
 She completed two Florida Museum internships working with Karen Walker and Elise LeCompte, which included developing a new condition-reporting form specific to Seminole/Miccosukee objects.
+In 2013 she became curator of the Virginia Quilt Museum.

 Ann S. Cordell